2015 Valencia Open

 The 2015 Valencia Open was a men's tennis tournament played on indoor hard courts.
 It was the 21st and the last edition of the Valencia Open, part of the 250 Series of the 2015 ATP World Tour.
-The tournament was formerly part of the ATP World Tour 500 series but was downgraded starting this year.
+The tournament was formerly part of the ATP World Tour 500 series but was downgraded starting in 2015.
 It was held at the Ciutat de les Arts i les Ciències in Valencia, Spain, from 26 October through 1 November 2015.
 Unseeded João Sousa won the singles title.